haolibai/PolarizationPruning/README.md

 - `percent`: Determine the threshold by a global pruning percent (as Network Slimming).
 - `search`: **Deprecated**.
 Not recommend to use.

-In our practice, `grad` and `fixed` always give similar results at pruning polarized distributions.

 ### Loss Type

 - `original`: There is no any sparse regularization on the loss function, i.e., baseline model.
-- `sr`: Apply L1 regularization on the loss function, i.e., [Network Slimming](https://arxiv.org/abs/1708.06519).
+- `sr`: Apply L1 regularization on the scaling factors, i.e., [Network Slimming](https://arxiv.org/abs/1708.06519).
 - `zol`: Polarization regularization.
 See equation 2 in the paper.

 ## Acknowledgement

 We build our code based on [rethinking-network-pruning](https://github.com/Eric-mingjie/rethinking-network-pruning).
-We'd like to thank their contribution to the pruning community.
+We'd like to thank their contribution to the research on structured pruning.